llkaplan/Coding-Quiz/README.md

 # coding-quiz
-This is a basic coding quiz to text your abilities
+This is a basic coding quiz to test your abilities